alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 ### Flags

 When you perform some operations, such as a `cmp` operation, the CPU will set some flags for you.
-These flags cannot be read or written to directly, but can be used for control flow with some instructions.
+These flags cannot be read or written to directly, but are instead used for control flow with some instructions.
 For instance, most languages have an `if` statement to select between two code branches to execute depending on some condition.
 The following Python code,